rgambee/rgambee.github.io/projects/index.md

     <p>
       Advent of Code is a programming challenge held every year in December.
-      I've participated in it several times, using it as an opportunity to teach myself a new programming language.
+      I've participated in it several times, using it as an opportunity to teach myself new programming languages.
     </p>
   </div>
   <pre class="side-by-side-content">